Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-It's just totally new, but we have someone excellent that's in charge of the team.
-Andy Bennett, who is head of Opal for Schools and he's been talking to and partnering up with so many different schools.
-He was at South by Southwest EDU a few weeks ago doing a presentation there with a lot of educational leaders talking to press.
-We were recently like front page news on LA Time Times for actually the fact that we now have one of the important private schools in Los Angeles that's using the product and many others.
-So yeah, it's a whole new world.
-I think it works though very, very well together with the consumer product.
+It's probably new, but we have someone excellent that's in charge of the team, Andy Bennett, who is head of Opal for Schools.
+He's been talking to, and partnering up with so many different schools.
+He was at South by Southwest EDU a few weeks ago doing a presentation there with a lot of educational leaders, talking to press.
+We were recently front page news on LA Times for actually the fact that we now have one of the important private schools in Los Angeles that's using the product and many others.

 David Barnard:

 I love to see it.
 It's so cool to see consumer apps expand beyond the consumer base.
-Seeing apps like Common Headspace years ago doing partnerships with insurance companies and Calm, I don't know if they're still doing it, but they had a section in CVS that was the Calm shop, a few shelves where they had sleep gummies and sleep masks and things like that.
-So it's just really cool when you think about these consumer apps as a brand, as something bigger than just the app.
+Seeing apps like Common Headspace years ago doing partnerships with insurance companies, and Calm.
+I don't know if they're still doing it, but they had a section in CVS that was the Calm shop, like a few shelves where they had sleep gummies, sleep masks, and things like that.
+It's just really cool when you think about these consumer apps as a brand, as something bigger than just the app.
 There's just so many opportunities.
-And I think it's cool to see all the different ways things that start as consumer apps actually end up monetizing in so many different ways.
-And I wouldn't have guessed schools, and it probably makes sense for more apps out there to expand that way if they're really able to provide value to students and school districts.

 Kenneth Schlenker:

-But you also see other segments that are possible that are more kind of health and lifestyle segments similar to what Ura, I think, and WHOP have done in the health metrics measurements, but screen time is also a big, big part of people's health.
-And so health and lifestyle.
-So this is also a massive one.
-And beyond that, I also think that as more and more research is showing the impact of screen time on health, the impact of screen time on productivity, you're also going to get insurers that are going to take a big part of this.
-You're also going to see employers that are going to want to build tools or buy tools or license tools for their team.
-And we believe that that's why it's so important to actually build the most loved and the most important brand in that category because a brand can travel.
+Beyond that, I also think that as more and more research is showing the impact of screen time on health, the impact of screen time on productivity, you're also going to get insurers that are going to take a big part of this.
+You're also going to see employers that are going to want to build tools, buy tools, or license tools for their team.

-When you have a great brand, you can go from one segment to another to another and build a billion user product and billion user category, which is what we're working on.
+We believe that that's why it's so important to actually build the most loved and the most important brand in that category because a brand can travel.
+When you have a great brand, you can go from one segment to another, to another, and build a billion user products and billion user category, which is what we're working on.

 David Barnard: